patrykandpatrick/vico/README.md

 | `compose-m2` | An optional addition for `compose` that creates a `ChartStyle` based on an M2 Material Theme. |
 | `compose-m3` | An optional addition for `compose` that creates a `ChartStyle` based on an M3 Material Theme. |

+## Sample app

+Included in this repository is [a sample app](https://github.com/patrykandpatryk/vico/tree/master/sample) with multiple charts and two tabs—one for Jetpack Compose, and the other one for the view system.
+Studying the source code of the app will give you a deep understanding of how to use Vico, including topics such as updating data and customizing charts.
+All of the charts included in the graphic at the top of this README are implemented in the sample app.

 ## Basic example

 Chart data in Vico is stored in [`ChartEntryModel`](https://vico.patrykandpatryk.com/vico/core/com.patrykandpatryk.vico.core.entry/-chart-entry-model/)s.
 For a static chart, you can create a [`ChartEntryModel`](https://vico.patrykandpatryk.com/vico/core/com.patrykandpatryk.vico.core.entry/-chart-entry-model/) instance via the [`entryModelOf`](<https://vico.patrykandpatryk.com/vico/core/com.patrykandpatryk.vico.core.entry/entry-model-of?query=fun%20entryModelOf(vararg%20entries:%20Pair%3CNumber,%20Number%3E):%20ChartEntryModel>) helper function: